Frequently asked questions

 A home reversion plan isn’t a loan and so it won’t accumulate interest.
 Instead, the provider will receive the agreed proportion of the property value when it is sold following your death or permanent move into long-term care.

 Generally, yes.
 Many products can be transferred to a new home as long as the property is acceptable to your provider as continuing security for the equity release product.
 With a lifetime mortgage, if your new property is worth less than your old home, you may have to repay some of the outstanding loan.
-The new property will have to meet lenders criteria.

 Equity release could enable you to help your family while you are still living, but it will reduce the value of your estate and therefore the amount that will go to your beneficiaries on your death.
 Your adviser will assess how this is likely to affect the value of your estate.